 Request errors with HTTP status 400 indicate that your request was syntactically valid but semantically incorrect—the API understood what you sent but cannot process it.
 In OpenClaw, the two most common 400 errors are invalid beta flags and context length exceeded, each requiring different diagnosis and resolution strategies.

-The diagnostic approach is to identify which beta flags your configuration includes and verify they're supported by your specific provider.
-Check your OpenClaw configuration at ~/.openclaw/openclaw.json for any beta fields in your model configuration.
-Common beta flags include max-tokens-3-5-sonnet-2024-07-15 (for extended output on Sonnet models), prompt-caching-2024-07-31 (for prompt caching), and token-counting-2024-11-01 (for token counting).
-The fix is either removing unsupported beta flags from your configuration or switching to a provider that supports them.
+The diagnostic approach is to identify which beta or feature flags your configuration includes and verify them against the provider route you are actually using.
+Check your OpenClaw configuration for provider-specific beta or capability fields, then remove unsupported flags or switch to a route that supports them.
 For step-by-step instructions, see our detailed invalid beta flag troubleshooting guide.

 For programmatic context management, implement a token counting strategy that monitors accumulated tokens and summarizes or truncates older messages before they push the total over the limit.
 This is particularly important for production applications where conversations may persist for hours.
 The key insight is that context overflow should never be a surprise—implement monitoring that warns you at 80% context utilization so you can take action before the hard failure.
 See managing context length in OpenClaw for implementation patterns.

-Be aware of the FailoverError misclassification mentioned in the Rate Limiting section—if you see context_length_exceeded errors that appear suddenly rather than building up gradually over a conversation, check your rate limit status first.
-GitHub Issue #10368 documents cases where rate limit events are incorrectly surfaced as context overflow during failover processing.
+Be aware of the failover misclassification mentioned in the Rate Limiting section.
+If you see context_length_exceeded errors that appear suddenly rather than building up gradually over a conversation, check rate-limit status and the first provider log before changing context configuration.

 Server and Connection Errors (502, 1008, SSL)